 Congratulations!
-You might just have the right stuff to make a career out of this.
+You might just have the right stuff to become a successful business owner.

 Before you’re ready for Training Camp, however, you want to review some of the reasons why others either never made it into the game or were sidelined from the start.
 Some businesses fail for more than one reason, hence the fact that all these percentages add up to more than 100%.

 1. SOLVING A PROBLEM THAT ISN’T THERE.
 According to research, this accounts for 42% of all failures.
-You fall in love with an idea so much that you lose perspective of whether it’s actually needed or whether there is a market for it.
+You fall in love with an idea so much that you lose perspective as to whether it’s actually needed or if there is a market for it.

 3. AN INCOMPLETE TEAM.
 Experts will tell you that you should invest in your team first, idea second.
-More than one business failed (actually 23%) because the founder was great at innovation but didn’t know a thing about selling or managing finances.
+More than one business failed (actually 23%) because the founder was great at innovation but didn’t know a thing about sales or finances.